American Family Association: Boycotts

 On Independence Day 2008, the AFA announced a boycott of McDonald's, which had a director on the board of the National Gay and Lesbian Chamber of Commerce.
-In October 2008, AFA announced the end of its boycott following the declaration to be "neutral on same-sex marriage or any 'homosexual agenda' as defined by the American Family Association" by McDonald's in a memo to franchisees.
+In October 2008, AFA announced the end of its boycott, following McDonald's declaration to be "neutral on same-sex marriage or any 'homosexual agenda' as defined by the American Family Association" in a memo to franchisees.

-In December 2008, the AFA issued an "Action Alert" which called for members to protest about the Campbell Soup Company, which had purchased two two-page advertisements in the December 2008 and January 2009 issues of LGBT magazine The Advocate.
-The Action Alert said that Campbell's "sent a message that homosexual parents constitute a family and are worthy of support".
-The advertisements showed a married lesbian couple with their son.
-AFA spokesman Randy Sharp said "the Campbell Soup Company is saying 'we approve of homosexual marriage.'"
+In December 2008, the AFA issued an "Action Alert" which called for members to protest the Campbell Soup Company, which had purchased two two-page advertisements in the December 2008 and January 2009 issues of the LGBTQ magazine The Advocate.
+Donald Wildmon said that the ads, which showed a lesbian couple with their son, "sent a message that homosexual parents constitute a family and are worthy of support".

 In November 2009, the AFA called for a boycott against clothing retailer The Gap, Inc., claiming the retailer's holiday television advertising campaign failed to mention Christmas.
 "Christmas has historically been very good for commerce.
-But now Gap wants the commerce but no Christmas" wrote an AFA spokesperson.
-The Gap soon released an advertisement in response to the boycott, specifically referring to Christmas, albeit with a number of other holidays that take place at the same time of year and added the word "Christmas" to in-store decor.
+But now Gap wants the commerce but no Christmas," wrote an AFA spokesperson.
+The Gap soon released an advertisement in response to the boycott, specifically referring to Christmas, albeit with a number of other holidays that occur at the same time of year, and added the word "Christmas" to in-store decorations.

 In 2012 the AFA led a boycott against Archie Comics when they published a comic book featuring a same-sex marriage.

-In July 2012, they considered boycotting Google due to Google's "Legalize Love" campaign which supports LGBT rights.
+In July 2012, they considered boycotting Google due to Google's "Legalize Love" campaign which supports LGBTQ rights.

-In April 2016, AFA launched a boycott against Target Corporation due to Target announcing they "welcome transgender team members and guests to use the restroom or fitting room facility that corresponds with their gender identity."
+In April 2016, AFA launched a boycott against Target Corporation due to Target announcing they "welcome transgender team members and guests to use the restroom or fitting room facility that corresponds with their gender identity".
+In August 2016, Target announced that it would invest $20 million into adding single-occupancy restrooms in its stores in response to the boycott.
+In February 2025 the boycott on Target ended after the company announced it was rolling back diversity, equity, and inclusion efforts including participation in the Human Rights Campaign's LGBT index in January 2025.